 The Humanity+ Board of Advisors is a group of between 3 and 15 individuals with significant prominence and prior contributions in areas directly relevant to Humanity+’s mission.
 The members of the Board of Advisors provide advice to the Board on matters relevant to their expertise, as well as assisting with networking or other Board business as appropriate.

-Max More co-founded the original transhumanist magazine, Extropy: The Journal of Transhumanist Thought in 1988, and wrote the seminal transhumanist essays“Transhumanism: Toward a Futurist Philosophy” (1990).
-He co-founded Extropy Institute in the early 1990s; organized five Extro conferences—the first explicitly transhumanist conferences; founded the English cryonics organization Alcor-UK (originally Mizar); authored “The Principles of Extropy”, “A Letter to Mother Nature: Amendments to the Human Constitution” (1999), “Technological Self-Transformation: Expanding Personal Extropy” (1993), “Dynamic Optimism: An Extropian Cognitive-Emotional Virtue” (1992), and more recent papers such as “True Transhumanism” (2009); spoke at dozens of conferences (including several WTA/H+ and Singularity Summit events), and spread transhumanist ideas through numerous newspaper, magazine, and TV interviews.
+Max More is CEO of Alcor Life Extension Foundation.
+As a strategic philosopher, he authored the seminal transhumanist essay “Transhumanism: Toward a Futurist Philosophy” (1988).
+He co-founded the original transhumanist magazine, Extropy: The Journal of Transhumanist Thought and Extropy Institute in the early 1990s; organized five Extro conferences–the first explicitly transhumanist conferences; founded the English cryonics organization Alcor-UK (originally Mizar); authored “The Principles of Extropy”, “A Letter to Mother Nature: Amendments to the Human Constitution” (1999), “Technological Self-Transformation: Expanding Personal Extropy” (1993), “Dynamic Optimism: An Extropian Cognitive-Emotional Virtue” (1992), and more recent papers such as “True Transhumanism” (2009); spoke at dozens of conferences (including several WTA/H+ and Singularity Summit events), and spread transhumanist ideas through numerous newspaper, magazine, and TV interviews.

 Sonia Arrison is an author and policy analyst who has studied the impact of new technologies on society for more than a decade.
 A Senior Fellow at the California-based Pacific Research Institute (PRI) and a columnist for TechNewsWorld, she is author of two previous books as well as numerous PRI studies.
 A frequent media contributor and guest, Sonia has also given testimony and served as an expert witness for various government committees such as the Congressional Advisory Commission on Electronic Commerce and the California Commission on Internet Political Practices.
 She is an instructor for California’s Command College and serves on the Board of Trustees for Singularity University.
 Her forthcoming book, 100 Plus, considers the social, economic and cultural impacts of a significant increase in human lifespan and makes the case for strongly supporting the development of longevity science and technology.